EskoSalaka/Fractals/simple.md

 <img src="https://raw.githubusercontent.com/EskoSalaka/Fractals/master/Images/cosh_m_scaling.gif" width="50%" height="50%">

-We can see that there seems to be some special limit which makes the converging areas clearly disappeare.
+We can see that there seems to be some special limit which makes the converging areas clearly disappear.
 We can also see them pop out at certain times.
 Its  hard to see if the areas completely disappear or if they just get smaller with thin filaments connecting them.
-This constant is somewhere around 2/3, im not sure if it is exactly 2/3.
+This constant is somewhere around 2/3, it could be 1-1/e